darklotuskdb/ios-reloader/README.md

 # iOS Reloader
+Device setup during our assessments consumes a lot of time, so I have created a tool that will automatically install all the necessary tools required for our pentests.
-The iOS Reloader is a weaponizing tool for jailbroken iOS devices.
-It facilitates the installation of a collection of tools on iOS devices (iPhone/iPad) that are essential for penetration testing purposes.
+The iOS Reloader is a weaponizing tool designed for jailbroken iOS devices.
+It facilitates the installation of a collection of essential tools on iOS devices (iPhone/iPad) for penetration testing purposes.
+As of now, we are testing on iOS versions 12, 13, and 14, but feel free to use it on other versions as well and provide your feedback for further improvements.
+Additionally, please let me know about any tools we can add to this tool.
+The iOS Reloader will install the following tools and applications in one shot:

 ## The script will install the following tools and applications.
 ```